hrefjeff/sfv_old/index.md

 ## 2 years
 ### 2020-13-04

 Wow.
-I just realized it's been about 2 years that has passed since I've began playing SFV and taking it more seriously.
+I just realized about 2 years have passed since I've began playing SFV and taking it more seriously.
 What a wild ride!
-Reading through these posts below got me laughing I'm not gonna lie.
+Reading through these posts below still got me laughing I'm not gonna lie.
 The progression, or lack there of, truly amazes me.

 My very first post here (all the way at the bottom) was when I was playing as a wifi Ryu on playstation. lmaooooooooooo I'm definitely cringing.
 But for me to cringe at something I did in the past means I'm able to look back at it and know I grew from it!
 Now I'm playing zeku (ultra diamond) on a PC over a fiber connection.
 Oh and I transitioned input devices from using DS4 pad to a hitbox.
 I even began streaming a little bit [on twitch](https://www.twitch.tv/boomiFGC)!

 Reading through all the content in this blog I did achieve everything I said I was going to do.
 I went to EVO 2019, wrote a small guide about a topic I didn't understand, got Karin to diamond rank, and learned more about how to practice.
 I should probably finish this entry off with a couple more goals so I can speak them into existence.
 Buuut anywho.

 In terms of Capcom's SFV season 5 pro tour, it's screwed.
 COVID-19 has taken every event this year and Debo'd it ( ["What CPT season?"](https://pbs.twimg.com/profile_images/2332489365/80j9xjunv87p788je6zy.jpeg) ).
-So this season has started off being a long off season training.
-Here's a list of books that allowed me to think a little differently while not traveling:
+Essentially we're all in an extended off season training.
+Here's a list of books that allowed me further my journey in SFV while not traveling:

 ### The Book of 5 Rings
-Made me aware of different aspects of strategy.
+Concise book that made me aware of different aspects of strategy.

 ### Creative Quest
-Taught the importance of meditation.
+Taught me the importance of meditation.
 Quest Love meditates ~30min a day.
 Bruce Lee did too.
 Almost all the greats do it.
 I even began using a guided meditation app called Headspace which has been one the most valuable gifts I could have given myself ([click here to try it!](http://headspace.com/invite/1SDoXxz))

 ### Mindset: The New Psychology of Success
 Allwed me how to begin a sentence with, "I am currently struggling with _whatever the thing_" instead of "I can't _whatever the thing_".
 For example, I used to say something like, "I can't deal with Guile's who spam sonic booms."
 That lended itself to the conversation inherently leading to a deadend.
 Instead, I rephrased the sentence like, "I am currently struggling with Guile's who spam sonic booms".
 That small rephrasing subliminally set my mind to interpret the situation as something I could grow from.
 Mainly because of the word "currently".
 Current = now.
 Annnd just because it's happening now, doesn't mean it always will be.
 You can grow.

-This book also finally put one of my thoughts I had into words: In order to be successful you need to have the idea that skills can be cultivated.
-Outright saying "I'm bad at this" without putting any time into it is just a sad thing to let fly.
-There is this whole discussion on "what about the naturally talented though?" and that's a convo for a different day.
+This book also gave me the chance to finally put a thought I've had for a very long time into words: In order to be successful you need to have the idea that skills can be cultivated.
+Outright saying, "I'm bad at this," without putting any time into cultivating the skill is just a sad thing to let fly.
+There is this whole discussion on "what about the naturally talented though?" and that's a convo for another day.
 (I believe hard work always beats natural talent btw)

 ### Relentless
 Samurai's book recommendation.
 The author was Kobe Bryant's (rest in peace {I still can't believe I'm saying that yet}) trainer, along with Michael Jordan, Charles Barkley, Dwayne wade and many other professional athletes.
 He gives his account about what he believes it takes to be a "cleaner", which is different than a "cooler" or a "closer".
 This translated to my practice routine and how I go about creating myself a regimine.